Online class (via zoom)

 Session #1 – Creating Magical Writing Space

-For our first session, please download Handout #1 in the left column.
+For our first meeting, please read Session 1 in the course booklet.
 Try the exercises on the second page, in particular these to share in class:

 Do some work on creating or upgrading your writing space – at least in the conceptual realm.
 What improvements might make your space more conducive to creativity?
 We’ll share ideas and practices.